gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 avroProducer.flush()
 ```

 When producing an Avro message, the library will check if the Avro Schema for the key and the value is already registered and if it is compatible.
 If they do not exist, then the schema is registered.
-You can check the registry throught the REST API or the Schema Registry UI.
+You can check the registry through the REST API or the Schema Registry UI.

 To list all the schemas which are registered through the REST API, perform the execute command.